paulscherrerinstitute/wica-http/EPICS.md

 Additional Notes:
   1. The metadata property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for CTRL information.
-  1. Not all fields will automatically be provided when serializing this information as part of a wica stream.
-The server's [Create Stream](README.md#create-a-wica-stream) request provides control over the payload of what is actually delivered.

 ## Wica Channel Value - mapping to EPICS database fields

 The following fields are available for describing the **value** of a wica channel whose underlying control system